J. Randy Taraborrelli: Writing style

 In a 2015 interview with Gawker, Taraborrelli described his evolution as a writer:I think as you get older as a writer, your standards change.
 When I was a kid, my standard was very simple: If it was true, I put it in my book.
 That was it.
 There was no wiggle room to that.
 I’ve been through enough in my lifetime to realize there has to be more of a standard in biography than just the truth.
 There has to be an eye toward empathy.
 There has to be an eye toward understanding interpretation.
 There’s a lot of nuance that goes into a biography that is bigger than whether or not something is true.
 When I was a kid, it was a simpler time.
 Today, I weigh everything on a moral compass.
 It has to do with: Is it fair?
 Is it hurtful?
 Is it going to cause people pain?
 That’s a big part of my process today that when I was a kid, I never considered.
-Taraborrelli's book, 'Jackie - Public, Private, Secret,' debuted at #3 on the 'New York Times' bestseller list on August 6, 2023.
-The follow up, "JFK - Public, Private, Secret" debuted at #4 on the 'New York Times' bestseller list on August 9, 2025.
+Taraborrelli's book, Jackie - Public, Private, Secret, debuted at #3 on The New York Times Best Seller list on August 6, 2023.
+The follow up, JFK: Public, Private, Secret, debuted at #4 on the New York Times Best Seller list on August 10, 2025.